 The Great Depression was a time of great economic and social change that affected many parts of American life—including Halloween.
 Parents, concerned about their sons running amok on All Hallows' Eve, organized “haunted houses” or “trails” to keep them off the streets.

 Halloween had long been a night of revelry for adults and children, seen as a positive outlet for young men to blow off steam.
 This ranged from stealing neighbors’ gates off their hinges to stealing dead bodies.
-In 1879, about 200 boys in Kentucky stopped a train by laying a dead body across the railroad tracks.
+In 1879, about 200 boys in Kentucky stopped a train by laying a fake stuffed 'body' across the railroad tracks.
 In 1900, medical students at the University of Michigan stole a headless corpse from the anatomy lab and propped it up against the building’s front doors.

 Some cities considered banning Halloween altogether.
 Yet in many communities, the response was to organize Halloween activities for young people so that they didn’t run amok.
 They started to organize trick-or-treating, parties, costume parades—and yes—haunted houses to keep them busy.

 “Hang old fur, strips of raw liver on walls, where one feels his way to dark steps,” advised a 1937 party pamphlet on how to create a “trail of terror.”
 “Weird moans and howls come from dark corners, damp sponges and hair nets hung from the ceiling touch his face… Doorways are blockaded so that guests must crawl through a long dark tunnel.”

 Haunted or spooky public attractions already had some precedent in Europe.
 Starting in the 1800s, Marie Tussaud’s wax museum in London featured a “Chamber of Horrors” with decapitated figures from the French Revolution.
 In 1915, a British amusement ride manufacturer created an early haunted house, complete with dim lights, shaking floors and demonic screams.